 While sleeping in your car can be a convenient, money-saving option, it might not be as safe as spending the night in a motel.
 To help you have the best experience possible, here are a few safety tips.

 A. Even if you aren't someone who delights in spending weekends in the wild, you may still find sleeping in your car to be a more desirable option than finding a motel.
-The biggest plus is after you purchase your car airbed, sleeping in your car is free.
+The biggest plus is after you get your car airbed, sleeping in your car is free.
 It's convenient, it saves time, and it offers better protection than sleeping in a tent.
 Additionally, sleeping in your car is one way to travel without exposing yourself to the germs and viruses that you may encounter when staying in a motel.
 Last, a car airbed doesn't have to be for overnight sleeping only.
 You can use it for a quick lunchtime nap as well.

 A. In most states, sleeping in your car outside of designated areas is illegal.
 Some states do make allowances for weary drivers, allowing for limited sleep periods, but not all states have this option.
 The key is knowing the law and obeying any and all posted notices.
 After confirming that you won’t be breaking the law, some locations where you might be able to catch a few hours of shut-eye include Walmart parking lots, casino parking lots, and possibly some 24-hour establishments.
 However, truck stops, rest stops, welcome centers, and campsites are the wiser choice.
 If you’re drowsy, it's better to pull off the road and find the safest area nearby to take a quick nap rather than drive when you’re impaired by lack of sleep.